Foresight Sports GC3 Launch Monitor Review – Value-Packed Professional Performance

 Conclusion

-I think the GC3 launch monitor is really a game changer.
-Until now, the biggest stumbling block with Foresight Sports’ GC launch monitors was cost — the GC2 (now discontinued) could cost over $15,000 and the GCQuad could cost over $20,000 depending on whether you wanted club data or certain software.
+The GC3 launch monitor was a true game changer when it hit the market.
+Before then, the biggest stumbling block with Foresight Sports’ GC launch monitors was cost — the GC2 (now discontinued) could cost over $15,000 and the GCQuad could cost over $20,000 depending on whether you wanted club data or certain software.

 This is tremendous value, even though the GC3 measures a few less advanced club parameters than the GCQuad.